Atiya-Rabbi/ExLog/README.md

 Note: make sure you're running Ex-Log over https
 Usage
 Download all the files to your computer
+In your command shell cd to the directory where requirements.txt is located
+run: pip install -r requirements.txt
+Then install the dependencies in the local node_modules folder inside package.json directory run: npm install
-You have to run three servers: scrapserver, linkpreview, flask server /scrapserver/node index.js
+Then You have to run three servers: scrapserver, linkpreview, flask server /scrapserver/node index.js
 /linkpreview/node index.js
 flask run